Università degli Studi di Pavia

 Automated Symbolic Calculus [pdf]

-Semantic tableaux, propositional resolution, soundess and completeness, computational complexity
+Resolution by refutation, soundess and completeness, computational complexity

-First-order logic [pdf]
+First-order Logic [pdf]

 First-order semantic structures, formal language, variables and quantifiers, satisfaction, entailment